flyteorg/flyteidl/protos/docs/admin/admin.rst

    "project", ":ref:`ref_string`", "", "Name of the project the execution belongs to."
    "domain", ":ref:`ref_string`", "", "Name of the domain the execution belongs to.
 A domain can be considered as a subset within a specific project."
    "name", ":ref:`ref_string`", "", "User provided value for the resource.
-If none is provided the system will generate a unique string. +optional"
+If none is provided the system will generate a unique string. &#43;optional"
    "spec", ":ref:`ref_flyteidl.admin.ExecutionSpec`", "", "Additional fields necessary to launch the execution."
    "inputs", ":ref:`ref_flyteidl.core.LiteralMap`", "", "The inputs required to start the execution.
 All required inputs must be included in this map.
 If not required and not provided, defaults apply."